Partnering with Michael Smith Health Research BC

 up to 3 years

-* Applies to post PhD up to five years after degree awarded and health professional without a PhD up to 10 years after degree awarded.
+* Applies to post PhD up to five years after degree awarded, or a health professional without a PhD up to 10 years after degree awarded.

-Health Professional Investigator (HP-I) awards support licensed health professionals to link their practical knowledge with important research questions, helping to improve patient outcomes through integrating research evidence and care.
-By partnering on HP-I awards, partners support connecting evidence and patient care, advancing care through integrating research evidence and improved patient outcomes.
+Health Professional Investigator (HP-I) awards assist licensed health professionals in linking their practical knowledge with important research questions.
+By co-funding HP-I awards, partners help advance patient outcomes by supporting the connection of research evidence and patient care.

 Co-funding a Health Professional-Investigator